top of page

 The album has ten instrumental tracks that skillfully blend jazz, disco and funk, creating a fusion of genres.
 The term “discofunk” perfectly sums up the spirit of this unique blend: rich funk with the rhythmic seduction of disco.
 It has a consistent sound and a cinematic, “soundtrack-like quality” despite the wide variety of influences (I've read about “references to classical composers like Mussorgsky and Chopin” and “traditional Japanese instruments like the koto and shakuhachi, adding layers of complexity and richness” and there is also the horror movie sound effects adding to the eerie atmosphere 🎃)

-Finally, a few standout tracks: “Kindaichi Kosuke No Theme” is the funkiest track on the album and a personal favorite, as it perfectly captures the essence of the album's unique sound.
-Track number seven, “Meirosou No Sangeki,” offers a mesmerizing mix of upbeat melodies.
-“Inugamike No Ichizoku” closes the album with a powerful composition, leaving a lasting impression.
-Overall, the album is a standout in the jazz-funk genre, offering a rich and diverse listening experience.
+Finally, a few standout tracks: 'Kindaichi Kosuke No Theme' is the funkiest track on the album and a personal favorite, as it perfectly captures the essence of the album's unique sound.
+Track number seven, 'Meirosou No Sangeki,' offers a mesmerizing mix of upbeat melodies.
+'Inugamike No Ichizoku' closes the album with a powerful composition, leaving a lasting impression.
+If you’re looking for a record that’s equal parts eerie atmosphere and dancefloor groove, this is the one.

 Gülben - 07/2024